TestCentric/TestCentric.Cake.Recipe/README.md

   2. Adds more tests for PRs and Dev builds uploaded to MyGet
   3. Adds even more tests prior to publishing a release

+#### --trace=LEVEL
+Specifies the default trace level for this run.
+Values are Off, Error, Warning, Info or Debug.
+Default is value of environment variable TESTCENTRIC_INTERNAL_TRACE_LEVEL if set.
+If not, tracing is turned Off.

+#### --nobuild
+Indicates that the Build task should not be run even if other tasks depend on it.
+The existing build is used instead.

 #### --nopush
 Indicates that no publishing or releasing should be done.
 If publish or release targets are run, a message is displayed.

+#### --usage
+Displays this help message.
+No targets are run.